-The [CD] Competent Authority is the Comptroller of Taxes/Assessor of Income Tax/Director of Income Tax [or his delegate].
+The [CD] Competent Authority is the Comptroller of Taxes/Assessor of Income Tax/Director of Income Tax [or his delegate] [as delegated by the Minister for Treasury and Resources].].
 The [CD] Competent Authority will collect the information required to be disclosed and pass that information to the IRS in respect of the US Agreement and HMRC in respect of the UK Agreement.